vladikcomper/md-modules/utils/convsym/README.md

 ## Output formats parsers

-Summary of formats currently supported output formats and their respective parsers (output data format can be specified via `-output` option):
+Summary of currently supported output formats and their respective parsers (output data format can be specified via `-output` option, or its shorthand: `-out`):

 * `deb2` - Debug symbols database format for "The Advanced Error Handler and Debugger 2.x";
 * `deb1` - Debug symbols database format for "The Advanced Error Handler and Debugger 1.x";